mapanet/NSE/docs/01_Import_AMAI.md

 - UTF‑8 without BOM
 - TAB delimiter

-Note: TAB is used for my personal convenience, you can comma delimiter, just correct BULK INSERT to the appropriate FIELDTERMINATOR = ','.
+Note: I use TAB for my personal convenience, you can comma delimiter, just correct BULK INSERT to the appropriate FIELDTERMINATOR = ','.
-(the reason always I use TAB since some Mexican data come with " in names, some also can have only one " so with CSV as TAB is easy to debug).
+(the reason always I use TAB since some Mexican data come with " in names, some also may have only one " so with with TAB is easy to debug).

 ## 1.8 Create Final AMAI SQL Table in MS SQL Server 2022